 Lip balms are best used preventatively — don't wait for your lips to start bleeding to dig one out.
 You can apply as needed when your lips first feel dry or nightly as a preventative measure.
 They're inexpensive, small, and easy enough to keep in a pocket, at work or in your gym bag.

-Some common ingredients used in lip balms include:
+Some common ingredients used in the best lip balms include:

 Lanolin: Wax secreted from woolly animals such as sheep.
 It protects the skin barrier and softens it.
 While it has been shown to be more effective at treating dryness than either petroleum or glycerin, it is also unfortunately a relatively common allergen.